fjovine/Covid19/readme.md

 3. Run the script with `./get.sh <country>.`

 For Italy open a command window and type `./get.sh Italy`.

-After a while during which you will see the dates being downloaded and filtered, libreoffice is opened and the generated data will be opened.
+After a while during which you will see the dates being downloaded and filtered, **libreoffice** is launched and the generated data will be processed.

-Then a dialog like this will be opened
+A dialog like this will be shown

 ![csv](doc/pic01.png)

-Pressing the **OK** button you will get a spreadsheet with three columns, namely
+Pressing the **OK** button you will get a spreadsheet with three columns, containing

 * the date
 * the infected count
 * the dead count

-After creating the chart, you will get something like the following
+After manually creating the chart, you will get something like the following

 ![chart](doc/pic02.png)